nathanbain/wave-generator/README.md

 Wave Accessibility Report - Showing Errors Only

-* ERROR: Form label missing: A form &lt;input&gt;, &lt;select&gt;, or &lt;textarea&gt; does not have a corresponding label.
+* ERROR: Form label missing: A form <input>, <select>, or <textarea> does not have a corresponding label.
 (Note: Labels are not required for image, submit, reset, button, or hidden form element types.).

 Summary: Errors (1)